mjlemay/tingo/README.md

-# Tauri + React + Typescript
+# TINGO

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+Tingo is a presenation app with a logic engine combined to run offline-first presentations and immersive experiences.

 ## Recommended IDE Setup